-The weekend is sprinkled with the goodness of inspirational workshops from experts attuned to the environment on subjects ranging from home hobbies, to harvesting systems to sustainability tips for families and communities.
+The weekend is sprinkled with the goodness of inspirational workshops.
+From experts attuned to the environment on subjects ranging from home hobbies to harvesting systems to sustainability tips for families and communities.

 Topics vary from year to year with the likes of foraging, preserves, beekeeping, mushroom cultivation, learning about ecosystems, biodynamics, flax-weaving, heritage tomato growing, fermenting foods and making natural body products a few of the favourites from previous festivals.

-The festival was borne out of the formation of the Riverton Organic Group in 1988, which eight years later led to the setting up of the South Coast Environment Society - that operates the South Coast Environment Centre.
+The festival was borne out of the formation of the Riverton Organic Group in 1988, which eight years later led to the setting up of the South Coast Environment Society - which operates the South Coast Environment Centre.